eklavya/blog/content/2025-01-10-Shared-Windows-Linux-Dev.md

 sudo mount /dev/ubuntu-vg/ubuntu-lv /media/ubuntu
 ```

-If it's not an LVM, you can just mount the drive directly.
+#### If it's not an LVM
+You can just mount the drive directly.
 To find the UUID of the drive, run:
 ```sh
 lsblk -fa
 ```